mpokryva/sqlite-authz/writeup.md

 2. Prioritizes security if mistakes are made
 3. Allows future complexity to be added incrementally

 The allow-nothing design (refer to the API spec) ensures that users aren't permitted to perform actions unless they're explicitly granted authorization.
-This makes it harder to create security holes, and the deny policies allow easy "patching" if need be.
+This makes it harder to create security holes, and the deny policies allow easy "patching" if needed.

-The design is flexible enough for simple cases like allowing access to all tables, or select to a single table, but allows more complicated policies like "update to everything except table1, delete to table2, and select on all tables".
+The design is flexible enough for simple cases like allowing access to all tables, or select to a single table, but allows more complicated policies like _"allow update to everything except table1, delete to table2, and select on all tables"._

 With this design, one can imagine column-level access would be relatively straightforward: just add another `columns` parameter to the policy definition.

-A place where I should've simplified more is in naming of "resource" (which is this design == "table").
-I was originally planning to support DDLs, and considered other resources (i.e. constraints, sequences), but this became too hairy and abstract.
-Ideally, I would've renamed "resource" to "table", and probably moved `/policies` to `/policies/tables` (or something like that) I but didn't want to do a big find-replace, and wanted to actually document this thought process.
+A place where I should've simplified more is in naming of "resource" (which in this design == "table").
+I was originally planning to support DDLs and considered other resources (i.e. constraints, sequences), but this became too hairy and abstract.
+Ideally, I would've renamed "resource" to "table", and probably moved `/policies` to `/policies/tables` (or something like that) I but didn't want to do a big find-replace, and wanted to actually document this failing in my thought process.

 ### System design tradeoffs